cdellacqua/express-knex-typescript-template/README.md

 - `test`: tests the application using [mocha](https://www.npmjs.com/package/mocha) and [chai](https://www.npmjs.com/package/chai)
 - `test:prepare`: prepares the application for the test, for example, by reinitializing the local development database
 - `build`: runs the typescript compiler to build your application
+- `prestart`: runs all the pending migration before the `start` script using the `migrate-nobuild` script
 - `start`: starts a node process that will execute this package
 - `dev`: starts nodemon in watch mode, this way you can edit your source ts files without having to rebuild and restart the application manually
 - `lint`: runs eslint
 - `lint:fix`: runs eslint with the --fix flag
-- `migrate`: builds the project and run all the migrations under src/db/migrations
+- `migrate`: builds the project and runs all the migrations under src/db/migrations
+- `migrate-nobuild`: runs all the migrations under src/db/migrations
 - `rollback:all`: builds the project and rollbacks all the migrations under src/db/migrations
-- `seed`: builds the project and run all the seeds under src/db/seeds
+- `seed`: builds the project and runs all the seeds under src/db/seeds
 - `migrate-seed`: migrates and seeds, without building twice
 - `setup`: runs the setup.js script described below